andrewbartlett0/off_psi4/README.md

+# TODO
+Version: 2017-11-17
+Add python script descriptions, add example set.
+Update instructions.

 # Overview

 This repository contains a pipeline for generating large sets of QM-optimized molecules using Psi4/Turbomole.
-For each molecule, conformers are [1] generated, [2] MM-optimized, and [3] geometry optimized at MP2/def2-SV(P) in Psi4.
+For each molecule, conformers are [1] generated, then [2] MM-optimized.
+Then the user can setup QM geometry

-Following this stage, a series of single point energy calculations are performed at the following levels:
+optimizations or single point energy (SPE) calculations with the desired method.
+For example, this may entail
-* B3LYP-D3MBJ/def2-TZVP
-* MP2/cc-pVTZ
-* PBE0/6-311G\*\*
+a quick fine-tuning QM calculation with the MP2/def2-SV(P) level of theory, then using the results of those
+calculations for a more intensive B3LYP-D3MBJ/def2-TZVP geometry optimization.

-## Pipeline Components
+## Repository contents

-  * executor.py
-     * smi2confs.py
-  * avgTimeEne.py
+Pipeline components and description:

   * confs2psi.py
   * confs2turb.py
+  * executor.py
   * filterConfs.py
   * getPsiResults.py
+  * getTurbResults.py
+  * matchMinima.py
+  * matchPlot.py
+  * procTags.py
+  * smi2confs.py
+  * stitchSpe.py

+There are other scripts in this repository that are not integral to the pipeline:
+  * catMols.py
+  * cleanfromvmd.py
+  * findIntraHB.py
+  * loadFromXYZ.py
+  * plotTimes.py
   * selectConfs.tcl
-  * stitchSpe.py
   * viewer.ipynb
   * writeOneConf.py